-In this article, we’ll look at the most common methods fraudsters employ to commit loan fraud, and – importantly – how to protect your business from them.
+In this article, we’ll break down the most common types of loan fraud, how they impact lenders, and, most importantly, how to protect your business from financial losses and reputational damage.

 What Is Loan Fraud?

-Loan fraud or lending fraud encompasses any kind of deceitful action designed to gain a financial advantage during the loan process.
+Loan fraud, or lending fraud, refers to any deceptive action intended to gain a financial advantage during the loan process.
+This type of fraud can take various forms, affecting both lenders and borrowers.

 How Does Lending Fraud Work?